• Mumbai, India

 how to improve eye contact of 4 year old, Sensory Integration Strategies

-Children with autism are either hypersensitive or hyposensitive to light, sound, texture, smell, taste, feeling of body awareness, or movement sensation.
+Children with autism are either hypersensitive or hyposensitive to light, sound, texture, smell, taste, feelings of body awareness, or movement sensation.

 You may take the help of occupational therapists to design a daily sensory diet plan for the child, which may involve putting an earplug in the child’s ear to reduce sound disturbances or using a textured sponge to apply soap during bathing.
 Remedial measures such as swinging, aromatherapy, and massaging also help these children.